Updated February, 2020.

-- What major influences are currently changing peoples’ beliefs, values and behaviour?
+- What major trends are currently changing peoples’ beliefs, values and behaviours?

 - How would you like your customers to feel about your product?

-With these questions in mind when we build our research surveys, we can direct our customer research to include personal elements that will provide a better idea of who our customers are and what they need.
+If we keep these questions in mind when we build our research programs, we can direct our customer research to include personal elements that will provide a better idea of who our customers are and what they really need.

 From market research to market-driven

-Translating your market research into market requirements, and meeting those market requirements with product requirements essentially means the end-product has been driven into creation by the target customers and the market.
+If you translate your market research into market requirements, and then meet those market requirements with Product requirements you can be certain your end-product has truly been created by the target customers and the market.

 If you do this well, now all you need to do to make your millions is build a great Product!

 Learn how to be a Product Marketing Master at our Essentials of Product Marketing course.